Gender Inclusive Initiative

 Please understand that the college is required to keep documents related to financial aid, and official academic transcripts, under your full legal name.

-Please click on Preferred First Name to access the preferred first name workflow with your Oasis ID and password.
+Please click on First Name Change Form to access the new first name workflow with your Oasis ID and password.
 You will receive an e-mail confirmation once your request has been reviewed and processed.

 - Pronoun Awareness